monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 * *count* - unsigned int; Number of blocks in longest chain seen by the node.
 * *status* - string; General RPC error code.
 "OK" means everything looks good.
+* *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)

 Example: